XanaCo/42_04_born2beroot/README.md

 This project introduces students to the foundational aspects of system administration, server setup, user rights management, and basic security measures, offering a hands-on experience in the day-to-day responsibilities of a system administrator.

+### Mandatory Part

+* Choose between two of the most well-known Linux-based operating systems (CentOS or Debian)
+* Create LVM partitions in our new VM
+* Ensure SSH services are running on specific ports
+* Configure UFW firewall
+* Set-up the hostname and a strong password policy for all users
+* Set-up a strong configuration for the sudo group
+* Create a monitoring script that displays some specific information every 10 minutes

+### Bonus Part

+* Set up a specific memory partitioning
+* Set up a functional WordPress website with different services
+* Set up a service of our own choice, justify that choice

 ## Key Components

 1. **Virtual Machine Setup**: Configuring a VM (Virtual Machine) using software like VirtualBox or VMware.